Sad-AI-dev/Sad-AI-dev/README.md

 ###

-As part of my minor, I collaborated with 6 other students on developing a 3D action rogue-like.
+As part of my minor, I collaborated with 6 other students on developing a 3D action rogue-like over the course of 6 months.
 I took up the roles of Project Lead, Lead Developer, Software Architect and Gameplay Programmer during this project.

 <!-- left aligned image here? -->